gazebosim/gz-gui/README.md

 ## Command line

-If you have Ignition tools installed, you can use the `ign gui` command like tool:
+If you have Ignition Tools installed, you can use the `ign gui` command line tool:

 `ign gui -h`